Richard-Barrett/terraform-snowflake-oauth-integrations/README.md

 ## Overview

-In overview, this repository acts as a digestible module that allows you to create a warehouse, the warehouse role, and the warehouse grant.
+In overview, this repository acts as a digestible module that allows you to create oauth_integrations in Terraform for Snowflake.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements